SafetyCulture Summit 2021

 A security risk assessment is a continuous process that allows the organization to monitor and update the current snapshot of threats and risks to which it might be exposed.
 It is a requirement for different compliance standards, including the following:

-Conducting a security risk assessment helps prevent potential threats that could compromise the security of an organization.
+Conducting risk assessments for cybersecurity helps prevent potential threats that could compromise the security of an organization.
 Security officers should understand the relationships between security components, including threats, vulnerabilities, and risks, to secure the organization from physical, socio-economic, and environmental threats.
-A security risk assessment helps an organization to:
+It further helps an organization to:

-Performing security risk assessments is a crucial task for security officers.
+Performing risk assessments is a crucial task for security officers.
 It is a far-reaching review of anything that could pose a risk to the security of an organization.
-The following categories of security controls can help provide a better understanding of the scope of security in business operations.
+The following 3 categories of security controls with examples can help provide a better understanding of the scope of security in business operations.

 Management security or administrative control is the overall design of controls that provides guidance, rules, and procedures for implementing a security environment.
 It safeguards the organization from data corruption and unauthorized access by internal or external people and protects the company from financial loss, reputational damage, consumer confidence disintegration, and brand erosion.